DanDigney/Passion-Project/README.md

 ## Week 1

--Concept Approved by instructor
+- Concept Approved by instructor
--Create a public repo for yourself and add the sinatra-mvc-skeleton zip as your starting point.
+- Create a public repo for yourself and add the sinatra-mvc-skeleton zip as your starting point.
--User Stories (Add to repo root README.md)
+- User Stories (Add to repo root README.md)
--Schema (Screen Shot in repo root README.md)
+- Schema (Screen Shot in repo root README.md)
--Models, Migrations & Associations
+- Models, Migrations & Associations
--Seeds
+- Seeds
--Add Users and login (bCrypt)
+- Add Users and login (bCrypt)
--Basic CRUD for 1 RESTful resource (Including all required views) -Deploy app to Heroku (optional for week 1 but recommended)
+- Basic CRUD for 1 RESTful resource (Including all required views)
+- Deploy app to Heroku (optional for week 1 but recommended)

 ## Week 2

--AJAXify at least 1 workflow
+- AJAXify at least 1 workflow
--Add Javascript for at least 1 non AJAX thing
+- Add Javascript for at least 1 non AJAX thing
--Add initial styles (Doesn't have to be beautiful but something to get started) -Expand additional CRUD workflows as needed
+- Add initial styles (Doesn't have to be beautiful but something to get started)
+- Expand additional CRUD workflows as needed
--Ensure Errors are handled
+- Ensure Errors are handled
--Write at least 5 model rspec specs
+- Write at least 5 model rspec specs

 ## Week 3

--Integrate an external data source via an API
+- Integrate an external data source via an API
--Clean up UI/UX flow for easier use and less bugs -Write at least 5 additional rspec specs
+- Clean up UI/UX flow for easier use and less bugs
+- Write at least 5 additional rspec specs
--Continue adding styles
+- Continue adding styles
--Ensure App is deployed and keys are secured.
+- Ensure App is deployed and keys are secured.
--Continue AJAXifying workflows
+- Continue AJAXifying workflows